nemesis122/Wiki-ARC-from-AuxXxilium/Arc:-Usage-&-Update.md

 ### Reboot to Arc from DSM

-* Reboot to Loader from DSM `arc-reboot.sh config` or `/usr/sbin/arc-reboot.sh config`.
+* Reboot to Loader from DSM `loader-reboot.sh config` or `/usr/sbin/loader-reboot.sh config`.

 ### Arc Update